“If only I didn’t have a zillion little things to do, I could finally focus on the big things.”

 - Accept payments the easy way.
 PaySimple makes it easier to get paid, whether that’s via credit card, eCheck, phone call, in person, or with recurring billing and invoicing.
 Let us take care of the details so you can focus on running your business (and having a life).

 - Automate payroll.
 Say goodbye to endless paperwork and hello to automatic payroll processing!
 Get set up with providers like Gusto or Wagepoint, and you can automate everything from direct deposits to payroll calculations.
+Bonus points: Integrate your employee time clock app directly to your payroll provider for easy, accurate payroll processing.

 We hope you liked these tips!
 Are there any apps or hacks that have helped you automate and streamline your business?
 We’d love to hear about them, so leave us a message in the comments!